kaitlynnchan/chroma-scan/README.md

 ## Project Overview
 ### Problem Statement and Goals

-When creating digital art, choosing the right colours can get difficult and can take away time spent being creative.
+When creating digital art, choosing the right Colors can get difficult and can take away time spent being creative.
 A user may:
-1. Come across a colour from elsewhere but wont know the value of the colour
+1. Come across a Color from elsewhere but wont know the value of the Color
-2. Want to know the most complimenting colour from an existing palette (source)
+2. Want to know the most complimenting Color from an existing palette (source)

-The goal of this tool is to allow a user to swiftly find a colour to increase efficiency.
+The goal of this tool is to allow a user to swiftly find a Color to increase efficiency.
 I would also like the tool to be installed on the desktop so they can swiftly use the tool.

 ### Scope + Deliverables table

 Description | MVP?
 ----------- | ----
-Create a desktop application users can open using keyboard shortcuts | yes Create an algorithm to find complimenting colours | yes Integrate GPT to find a colour using a prompt | no
+Create a desktop application users can open using keyboard shortcuts | yes Create an algorithm to find complimenting Colors | yes Integrate GPT to find a Color using a prompt | no
-Use github actions to implement CI/CD workflow | no Integrate GPT to come up with a name for a colour | yes
+Use github actions to implement CI/CD workflow | no Integrate GPT to come up with a name for a Color | yes

 I will NOT create the desktop application from scratch: I will follow tutorials on how to achieve my goals